Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 For the uncertainty metrics, nearly all showed a statistical significant positive correlation for SpatialVLA.
 Moreover, this correlation was high or moderate in most cases and tasks based on the levels from~\cite{cohen2013statistical}.
 The A-PI, A-VI, and A-AI uncertainty metrics showed strong statistically significant correlations for the \textit{``Pick up''} and \textit{``Put on''} tasks in the case of the \pimodel.
 In contrast, for the \pimodel, no metrics showed positive correlation for the ``\textit{Put in}'' task, while only three of them (TB-TP, TB-PCS and TB-E) showed moderate correlation with statistical significance for the \textit{``Move near''} task.
 Lastly, for OpenVLA, all uncertainty metrics showed statistically significant moderate correlation for the \textit{``Pick up''} task, but no correlation for the \textit{``Move near''} task.
 The sample size was too small for this model to enable any meaningful statistical assessment for the \textit{``Put in''} and \textit{``Put on''} tasks.

+When comparing the positional ($p$) and orientation ($o$) components of the action-based metrics, the ones measured only with the orientation component frequently achieved equal or higher correlations than their positional counterparts.
+This trend was particularly evident for the \textit{``Pick up''} task, where A-PI$_o$, A-VI$_o$, and A-AI$_o$ generally outperformed A-PI$_p$, A-VI$_p$, and A-AI$_p$ across the three models.
+A similar patter can be observed for the \textit{``Move near''} task in the case of \pimodel and SpatialVLA.
+These results suggest that uncertainty associated with the predicted end-effector orientation is often more closely aligned with human perception of task quality than uncertainty in position alone.
+Nevertheless, neither component consistently dominated across all tasks, indicating that positional and orientation information are complementary for uncertainty estimation.

 Overall, the uncertainty metrics A-VI and A-AI seemed to be the most appropriate metrics, showing moderate to strong correlation in 8 out of 12 task-model combinations.
+Furthermore, the strong performance of both their positional and orientation components suggests that these metrics are able to capture quality-relevant aspects of the robot motion regardless of whether errors arise primarily from spatial inaccuracies or orientation misalignment.
 In contrast, EV showed statistically significant only for the \textit{``Pick up''} task with the \pimodel{} VLA model.
 In 6 out of 12 tasks, for the EV metrics, correlation could not be measured because the different model instances provided the exact same inference values in all cases.
 For the remaining five cases, there was no statistically significant correlation.
 Therefore, we do not recommend using this metric for measuring uncertainty.